Devrax/Normal-Resume/README.md

 >This project was generated with 🆖[Angular CLI](https://github.com/angular/angular-cli) version 8.3.9.

+>Spoiler alert this app was built using **CSS Grid** for the responsive, so some mobile browsers won't display correctly each part of the view, I worked in vain, maybe I could refactor the CSS again, until then, I recommend not to use it unless you only want to see on desktop browsers

 ## You know, I was bored again 👿.

 I made this having in mind that someone else would like to have something similar, you can use it and do whatever you want with it, why I use Angular instead of Vue...
 Well, Angular is kinda hard and I love challenging so here we are, the project is done "Succesfully".